 The Fascinating Science of Genetic Compatibility

 Beyond values and personality, biology may influence attraction.
-A key area of research focuses on the human leukocyte antigen (HLA) genes, which are central to the immune system.
-Studies like the well‑known “sweaty T‑shirt” experiment suggest people can be subconsciously drawn to partners with different immune‑system genes, potentially promoting genetic diversity in offspring.1
+Research on human leukocyte antigen (HLA) genes, which are central to the immune system, suggests people can be subconsciously drawn to partners with different immune‑system genes, potentially promoting genetic diversity in offspring1.

 From an evolutionary view, choosing a partner with different HLA genes can increase a child’s chance of resisting a wider range of illnesses.
 Some modern studies also link HLA differences with relationship satisfaction, though genetics is only one piece of a much larger puzzle.